 Physician Liaison Job Description

 A practitioner who serves as a mediator between patients and healthcare professionals is known as a hospital physician liaison.
 They act as a point of contact for patients and medical personnel.
-To improve patient referrals and enhance the organization’s reputation, they establish and maintain partnerships with doctors, hospitals, and other healthcare providers.
+They establish partnerships with doctors, hospitals, and other healthcare providers to improve patient referrals and enhance the organization’s reputation.

 One of a physician liaison’s primary roles is to: